OCA/web/web_translate_dialog/README.rst

 Usage
 =====

 Go to an object that has translatable fields (*Products* for example) and select *More > Translate* (or click on *Edit* and then click on the flag at the top-right of one of the translatable fields): the translation view will pop-up on your screen.
+This translation view contains all the translatable fields of the object.

 Credits
 =======